tugraz-isds/systemds/docs/builtins-reference.md

 # Introduction

-Declarative Machine Learning has builtin functions which enable access to both low- and high-level functions to support all kinds of use cases.
+The DML (Declarative Machine Learning) language has builtin functions which enable access to both low- and high-level functions to support all kinds of use cases.

 Builtins are either implemented on a compiler level or as DML scripts that are loaded at compile time.